Netec-Mx/mslearn-azure-ml/Instructions/03-Make-data-available.md

 To create a datastore and data assets with the Python SDK, you'll need to clone the lab materials into the workspace.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named **mlw-dp100-labs**.
-1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
+1. Select the *Azure Machine Learning workspace*, and in its **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning studio.
 1. Close any pop-ups that appear in the studio.
-1. Within the Azure Machine Learning studio, navigate to the **Compute** page and verify that the compute instance and cluster you created in the previous section exist.
+1. Within the Azure Machine Learning studio, navigate to the **Compute** page and verify that the *compute instance* and *cluster* you created in the previous section exist.
 The compute instance should be running, the cluster should be idle and have 0 nodes running.
 1. In the **Compute instances** tab, find your compute instance, and select the **Terminal** application.
-1. In the terminal, install the Python SDK on the compute instance by running the following commands in the terminal:
+1. In the **terminal**, install the Python SDK on the compute instance by running the following commands in the terminal:

     ```azurecli
     pip uninstall azure-ai-ml